jupier/cloudwatch-backend-for-statsd/readme.md

 The above configuration would only sent the metric named 'YOUR_FULL_METRIC_NAME' to cloudwatch.
 As this is an array, you can specify multiple metrics.
 This is useful if you are using multiple backends e.g. mysql backend and want to send some metrics cloudwatch (due to the associated cost) and all the metrics together to another backend.
 It is also useful if you want to limit the metrics you use in cloudwatch to those that raise alarms as part of your wider AWS hosted system.

-## Using AWS Roles to obtain credentials

-A preferable approach to obtaining account credentials is instead to query the Metadata Service to obtain IAM security credentials for a given role.
-For example:

-    {
-        backends: [ "cloudwatch-backend-for-statsd" ],
-        cloudwatch:
-        {
-            iamRole: 'YOUR_ROLE_NAME',
-            region: 'YOUR_REGION',
-            whitelist: ['YOUR_FULL_METRIC_NAME']
-        }
-    }

 ## Multi-region support

 If you wish to send cloudwatch metrics to multiple regions at once, instead of